 Body Brains Confidence (BBC):

-Labrador State School has had a Chess Club running for the last 5 years.
-Students meet and challenge each other every Monday at second lunch.
+Labrador State School has a successful Chess Club.
+Students meet and challenge each other twice a week during second lunch break.
 Once a term there is also the opportunity to participate in Interschool Chess as a team.
 This is a fantastic game for developing strategic critical thinking skills.